2016-2020 Strategic Initiative Funding Model

 Strategic initiatives may be funded in a variety of ways, including combinations of the following:

 - Unit investment

 - University funded

-The University-wide fundraising campaign identifies three imperatives – Open Doors, Create Transformative Experiences, and Impact the World – inspired by the strategic plan.
+The University-wide A Greater Penn State fundraising campaign identifies three imperatives – Open Doors, Create Transformative Experiences, and Impact the World – inspired by the strategic plan.
 Philanthropy will play a greater role in furthering Penn State’s strategic vision than at any point in the University’s history.
-University Development will work with the strategic plan committees to identify philanthropic opportunities to support their initiatives.
+University Development works with the strategic plan committees to identify philanthropic opportunities to support their initiatives.